isabella232/mobile-services.de-DE/help/windows-appstore/audiencemgmt/audience-manager-methods.md

 * **SignalWithData (winJS: signalWithData)**

-   Sendet Audience Manager ein Signal mit Eigenschaften und ruft die passenden Segmente ab, die in einem Blockrückruf zurückgegeben werden.
+   Sends Audience Manager a signal with traits and get the matching segments returned in a block callback.

    * Hier finden Sie die Syntax für diese Methode: